Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ---

 ## Metagenomic binning
+Now we have an assembly we can start to separate out the individual genomes using a process called binning.
+This will allow us to analyse each of the species inside our sample individually.
+We call these genomes metagenome-assembled genomes (MAGs).

-To analyze each of the species inside our sample individually, the original genomes in the sample can be separated with a process called binning.
-We call these genomes reconstructed from metagenomic assembly MAGs (Metagenome-Assembled Genomes).
-In this process, the assembled contigs from the metagenome will be assigned to different bins (FASTA files that contain certain contigs).
-Ideally, each bin corresponds to only one original genome (a MAG).
-As we covered in the [assembly section](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html), assembling the pieces of a metagenome so that we can reconstruct the multiple genomes that exist in the community, is more difficult compared to a single genome assembly.
+The assembled contigs that make up the metagenome will be assigned to different "bins" (FASTA files that contain certain contigs).
+Ideally, each bin will correspond to only one original genome (a MAG).

+As we covered in the [assembly section](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html), assembling the pieces of a metagenome is more difficult compared to a single genome assembly.
 Most assemblers are not able to reconstruct complete genomes for the organisms that are represented in the metagenome.
-As a result there will be multiple contigs after assembly and polishing that will correspond to a single organism.
-This means that we need to be able to seperate these contigs so we can identify which belong to each organism in our metagenome.
+As a result each organism wil be represented by multiple contigs following assembly and polishing.
+This means that we need to be able to separate these contigs so we can identify which belong to each organism in our metagenome.
 This is where binning comes in.

 <a href="{{ page.root }}/fig/03-05-01.png">
   <img src="{{ page.root }}/fig/03-05-01.png" width="435" height="631" alt="Diagram depicting the DNA sequences  in the original sample as circular chromosomes, then the DNA fragmented into reads, then assembled into contigs, and then binned"/>
 </a>

-Although an obvious way to separate contigs that correspond to a different species is by their taxonomic assignation, this can be time consuming and require a lot of computational power.
+One way to separate contigs that belong to different species is by their taxonomic assignation.
+However, this can be time consuming and require a lot of computational power.
-There are easier methods that do the binning to a high quality using characteristics of the contigs, such as their GC content, their tetranucleotide frequencies (TNF), their coverage (abundance), sets of marker genes, taxonomic aligments are their preferred codons.
+There are easier methods that perform binning to a high quality using characteristics of the contigs, such as their GC content, their tetranucleotide frequencies (TNF), their coverage (abundance), sets of marker genes, taxonomic aligments and their preferred codons.

-Most binning tools use short reads for the binning, a few use Hi-C sequencing.
-This is a method of sequencing that gives spatial proximity information, as described [here](https://en.wikipedia.org/wiki/Hi-C_(genomic_analysis_technique).
-Different tools use different algorithms for performing the binning, a few popular tools using short reads and the algorithm method they use are summarised below.
-For further information see this recent review which explains this in further detail in [section 2.4 Tools for metagenome binning](https://www.sciencedirect.com/science/article/pii/S2001037021004931#s0045).
+Most binning tools use short reads for the binning; only a few use Hi-C sequencing.
+Hi-C is a method of sequencing that gives spatial proximity information, as described [here](https://en.wikipedia.org/wiki/Hi-C_(genomic_analysis_technique).
+Different tools use different algorithms for performing the binning.
+A few popular tools are summarised below.
+For more information see section 2.4 (Tools for metagenome binning) of [this review](https://www.sciencedirect.com/science/article/pii/S2001037021004931#s0045).

 | Tool | Core algorithm | Website | Publication |
 | ----------- | ----------- | -----------| -----------|